-How to logout of GitHub Copilot in VS2022
+How to logout or switch account of Github CoPilot in Visual Studio

 You cannot call derived member function in the base destructor!